Jtoosh/itc210/notes/notes.md

 **Cookie Mechanics:**
 Cookies can be disabled or cleared by users, and they are tied to a single browser.
 Cookies are passed in the HTTP headers.

 Manipulating cookies can be done in PHP and JavaScript.
 In PHP, cookies are set using the `setcookie()` function, with the parameters being the name, value, expiration time, path, and domain.
 Cookies must be set before the `html` element is created.
 Cookies are retried using the `$_COOKIE` superglobal, with the key being the name of the cookie.
 To delete a cookie, the workaround is to set and expiration date in the past.
 In JavaScript, cookies are set and retrieved using the `document.cookie` property.

 When manipulating cookies with JavaScript, using a library is helpful, like `cookiehelp.js` from the demo.

 A new session can be created using the `session_start()` PHP function.

+### Lecture 10.7.24: Principles of Learning

+Learning Engineering
+: A process and practice that applies learning sciences using human-centered engineering design methods and data-informed decision making, to support learners and their development.

+Koedinger and his colleagues discovered that most everyone needs 7-8 learning opportunities to master a subject.
+This remarkable consistency in learning rate shows that there isn't really such thing as natural aptitude, just a difference in interest, which motivates seeking out those learning opportunities.

+Intrinsic motivations are more powerful, particularly for cognitively demanding tasks.
+Extrinsic motivations can convert inheretly enjoyable tasks into chores, and can be detrimental to learning.

+Autonomy, mastery, and purpose are the three key factors in motivation.

+Growth mindset
+: *belief* that skill and ability can be increased with effort and practice.
+Studies show that belief about ability to improved does affect future peformance.

+Flow Channel
+: Optimal state of skills and challenge.
+When the challenge is too high, anxiety results.
+When the challenge is too low, boredom results.
+Frustration is a result of both anxiety or boredom.
+When the challenge is just right, flow results.

+### Lab 3A Notes

+- Some important info that I got from this lab.
+One of the is that `session_start()` needs to be at the top of *every* PHP file that is going to access session variables.

+- Another is how to redirect.
+The `header()` function is used to send a raw HTTP header to the browser.
+The syntax is `header("Location: url")`.

+- Another useful bit of info is how the action and method attributes of a form element work.
+The action attribute is used to specify the URL that the form data is sent to, but can also be a subdirectory or file in the same directory as the form.
+The method attribute is used to specify the HTTP method that is used to send the form data, and must be in all lowercase, rather than the all caps syntax used to access those superglobal associative arrays.